shubham-chemate/Dynamic-Programming-Questions-by-Aditya-Verma/README.md

   - Print SCS
   - Longest Repeating Subsequence
   - Sequence Pattern Matching
-  - Min number of insertion in a string to make it pallindrome
+  - Min number of insertion in a string to make string pallindrome
-  - Extras (remaining question which are not covered in video / founded during submissions on leetcode):
-    -